Ecruvian/Ecruvian.github.io/HyperArithmatic.md

 There are other properties of a cube that we usually learn when we are a little bit older.
 For example:
 - We can calculate the surface area of a polygon by adding the size of each size.
 For a cube with an edge length of $x$, the surface area is $6x^2$, because it has six sides and each has an area of $x^2$.
-- We can calculate the volume of a cube with an edge length of $x$ using the equation " $x$ cubed," or $x^3$.
+- We can calculate the volume of a cube with an edge length of $x$ using the equation "_x_ cubed," or $x^3$.
 (You can calculate the size of a square with $x$ squared.
-This is not an accident.)
+Note that naming convention.)

 When you are making models of hyperspace, you will eventually need to know about the properties of whatever shape you are working with.
 For a hypercube, you can calculate the basic properties very easily in a table.